 It is recommended that an infant is exclusively breastfed for the first six months of life, with breast milk being the only source of nutrition for the infant.
 After this point, breast milk should continue to be the primary source of nourishment while introducing solids during the next 12-24 months, if possible.

-For a variety of reasons – you may not be able to supply the breast milk your infant needs.
+For various reasons, you may not be able to supply the breast milk your infant needs.

 Women find a sense of confidence and self-empowerment when they breastfeed successfully.
-When their breastfeeding experience becomes unexpectedly interrupted.
-It’s at times like these that alternative medicines (homeopathic) enter the conversation.
-There is one such herb that I’d like to discuss today.
-The Marshmallow root.
+When their breastfeeding experience becomes unexpectedly interrupted, alternative medicines (homeopathic) enter the conversation.
+There is one such herb that I'd like to discuss today—the Marshmallow root.

 History of the Marshmallow Root

-Like the Alfalfa herb and many other herbal medicines, Marshmallow root can be traced back to various civilizations, such as the earlier Romans, Chinese, and native Americans.
-These people used herbs to treat an assortment of illnesses and diseases from mild conditions like pains, aches, and sores to more severe issues such as digestive disorders, skin conditions, and wound treatment.
+Like the Alfalfa herb and many other herbal medicines, Marshmallow root can be traced back to various civilizations, such as the earlier Romans, Chinese, and Native Americans.
+These people used herbs to treat various illnesses and diseases, from mild conditions like pains, aches, and sores to more severe issues such as digestive disorders, skin conditions, and wound treatment.

 It is believed to be first discovered in parts of Europe close to 2000B.C by the Egyptians.
 Only royalty was said to partake in the ritual of ingesting this root.

-When the marshmallow root first hit the UK market, it was made into a variety of candies, which over the years has transformed the sweet market.
+When the marshmallow root first hit the UK market, it was made into various candies, transforming the sweet market over the years.

 Today, however, the application and ingestion of Marshmallow root and similar herbs are more well-known thanks to research, giving it a more broad-based demand.
 It is often used by women, especially in assisting with breast milk production, supply, and maintenance.